 Numerical operation with wrong parameter types, for instance an AND or OR operation with a float or var type.
 In that case, typecast the expression to the correct type.

-A trade was entered at an unknown parameter; for instance an option contract with no price in the historical or live data (call contractPrice before entering a trade).
+A trade was entered with an unknown parameter; for instance an option contract with no price in the historical or live data (call contractPrice before entering a trade).
 In live trading the position will be entered nevertheless, but this message is just to inform that it is not advisable to trade at unknown prices or other parameters.

-An indicator or another function was called with wrong parameters - for instance a price of zero, or a parameter outside its valid range.
+A function was called with wrong parameters - for instance a price of zero, or a parameter outside its valid range.
 This is usually caused by a bug in the preceding script code.
 The function name is included in the message.

 A date/time function was called with bad data, or the bar with the given time could not be found, or a contract chain had not the current date.